PTMSC is part of the West Coast Marine Mammal Stranding Network, which is overseen by the National Oceanic and Atmospheric Administration (NOAA).

-The Northwest Marine Mammal Stranding Network program was formalized by 1992 Amendments to the Marine Mammal Protection Act.
+The West Coast Marine Mammal Stranding Network program was formalized by 1992 Amendments to the Marine Mammal Protection Act.
 NOAA's National Marine Fisheries Service (NMFS) is the lead agency and coordinates related activities.
 Volunteer stranding networks exist in all coastal states and are authorized through Stranding Agreements from NMFS regional offices.

 This message line is checked several times a day.
 Messages left on other extensions may not be received the same day.